 Admissions

-We understand that families are eager to know about space availability; however, we do not discuss availability until we have received a completed application form and had the opportunity to meet with the family during a tour of our setting.
+We understand that families are often keen to know about space availability; however, we do not discuss availability until we have received an application form and had the opportunity to meet with you and your child during a tour of our setting.

 This approach is important for a few key reasons: